RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 In this post, we've explored how to gradually move from a *state-based* code base to an *event-sourced* one.
 Each of these steps is a valid solution that you can choose to go to production with.
 Just pick the one that matches your needs and you're comfortable with.

-As I've mentioned it in the introduction, Jérémie goes further in his workshop as he also introduces his `Decider` pattern.
+As I've already mentioned it in the introduction, Jérémie goes further in his workshop as he also introduces his `Decider` pattern.
 If you have an opportunity to participate in this workshop, give it a try because you will learn more from it than with this post.

 ---